NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Pact of Blood-Taking.md

 **Hidden Condition** The barbazu owns any weapons you find.
 No more often than once per month, the barbazu can demand a single weapon of its choice (often the best weapon in your possession).
 You are compelled to hand over the weapon immediately, without question.

-**Termination Clause** The contract guarantees that you will not “be slain by the barbazu or by barbazu action.”
+**Termination Clause** The contract guarantees that you will not "be slain by the barbazu or by barbazu action."
 This wording is vague; if any barbazu kills you, or if you die from persistent bleed damage from any source, the contract is voided.

 *Source: Pathfinder #164: Hands of the Devil*
 *OGL*